How do I sell through the Market?

 Wool, Leather, Pelts and Other Products Derived from Animals: Wool and pelts must be from the farmer/grower’s own animals, but may be carded and cleaned off-farm.
 Wool/yarn must be spun by the farmer/grower.
 No more than 25% of exotic, out of region, fibers may be added to the yarn during processing and spinning.
 For products made with the farmer/grower’s wool, including blankets, socks, mittens, scarves and caps, upon request the farmer/grower must provide information on any processor that is involved in making these products (ie: where are the blankets being made?)

 Arts and Crafts: Although MFM is established for the sale of farm products, limited handmade (by the farmer/producer) arts and crafts that pass the approval of the Market Coordinator may also be sold.
 For special events planned by the Executive Committee and Market Coordinator, guest artisans may be invited to participate with their approved items.

 Rules and Regulations

-MFM Co-op, Inc is comprised of member farmers living within Monroe County, WV or in the surrounding region of West Virginia or Virginia (Greenbrier, Pocahontas, Mercer, Summers, Giles, Craig & Allegheny counties).
-Membership requests of any vendors growing products outside this area must be approved by the Executive Committee.
+MFM is comprised of member farmers living within Monroe County, WV or in the surrounding region of West Virginia or Virginia (Greenbrier, Pocahontas, Mercer, Summers, Giles, Craig & Allegheny counties).
+Membership requests of any vendors growing products outside this area must be approved by the management team.